« Chuck Lorre | Home Page | CIA »

 "We're talking potatoes with mouths."

-Categories: Al-Waleed bin Talal, Church and State, Daily Show, Evil, First Amendment, Fox News, Ground Zero, Hypocrisy, Imam Rauf, In the news, Jon Stewart, Kingdom Foundation, News Corporation, Politics, Religion, Republicans, Rudy Giuliani, Rupert Murdoch, Stupidity, Video, Wahhabists, WTF?
+Categories: Church and State, Daily Show, First Amendment, Hypocrisy, Jon Stewart, Video, WTF?

 Charlton Heston supports the Ground Zero mosque